Simple Additions, Substantial Gains: Expanding Scripts, Languages, and Lineage Coverage in URIEL+

 \subsection{Benchmarking Cross-Lingual Transfer}

-\paragraph{Evaluation Setup} Given the common application of language distances in transfer language selection \cite{blaschke-etal-2025-analyzing, rice-etal-2025-untangling, ng-etal-2025-less, ng2026modality}, we evaluate the impact of our additions on cross-lingual transfer using the \textsc{LangRank} framework \cite{lin-etal-2019-choosing}, which ranks potential transfer languages for multilingual NLP tasks using decision trees trained on language distances.
+\paragraph{Evaluation Setup} Given the common application of language distances in transfer language selection \cite{blaschke-etal-2025-analyzing, rice-etal-2025-untangling, ng-etal-2025-less, ng2026modality}, we evaluate the impact of our additions on cross-lingual transfer using the \textsc{LangRank} framework \cite{lin-etal-2019-choosing}. \textsc{LangRank}, which ranks potential transfer languages for multilingual NLP tasks using gradient-boosted decision trees trained on language distances.
 Following the framework of \citet{ng2026modality}\footnote{We employ the same \textsc{LangRank} hyperparameters and the same set of tasks.}, we apply \textsc{LangRank} to select transfer languages across nine representative sub-tasks: machine translation (MT), entity linking (EL), part-of-speech tagging (POS 1 \& 2), dependency parsing (DEP 1 \& 2), natural language inference (XNLI \cite{conneau-etal-2018-xnli}), and topic classification (Taxi1500 \cite{ma-etal-2025-taxi1500}, SIB200 \cite{adelani-etal-2024-sib}).
 This framework measures transfer language selection quality (i.e. how well language distances rank potential source languages for a given target language) and measures transfer language selection quality, specifically, how well language distances rank potential source languages for a given target language.
 The \textit{Normalized Discounted Cumulative Gain (NDCG@3)} metric evaluates whether our improved distance calculations help identify the top-3 most promising source languages for training, compared to the empirically determined optimal source.

 We conduct an ablation study to isolate the effect of each contribution and to quantify its practical impact on transfer predictions.
 Specifically, we train \textsc{LangRank} on \textsc{URIEL+} distances following SoftImpute, under three configurations: (1) incorporating script distances, (2) integrating languages from Glottolog, and (3) conducting expanded lineage imputation prior to SoftImpute.
-Performance is evaluated using the Normalised Discounted Cumulative Gain at rank 3 (NDCG@3), which measures alignment between predicted transfer language rankings and task transferability.
+Transfer Performance is evaluated using the Normalised Discounted Cumulative Gain at rank 3 (NDCG@3), which measures alignment between \textsc{LangRank's} predicted transfer language rankings and the optimal language rankings.task transferability.